Three Local Students Win National Merit Scholarship Corporation Awards

 Among the winners, chosen from a pool of 15,000 finalists, three were from Hillsborough County.
 Those three local winners are:

-- iddanth R. Devanathan of Riverview, Strawberry Crest High School student and recipient of the National Merit United Services Automobile Association Scholarship.
+- Siddanth R. Devanathan of Riverview, Strawberry Crest High School student and recipient of the National Merit United Services Automobile Association Scholarship.

 - Charlize Riley Mojica of Riverview, homeschool student and recipient of the National Merit Truist Scholarship.